Warren Goldstein (professor)

 Second Edition, University of Illinois, 2013.

 William Sloane Coffin, Jr.: A Holy Impatience.
 (Yale, 2004).
 Paperback, 2006.

 Time to Learn: How a New School Schedule is Making Smarter Kids, Happier Parents, and Safer Neighborhoods.
 Co-authored with Christopher Gabrieli.
 (Jossey-Bass, 2008).

 For the Love of Physics: From the End of the Rainbow to the Edge of Time—A Journey Through the Wonders of Physics.
 Co-authored with Walter Lewin.
 (Free Press, 2011).

-In April 2021 it was found that Goldstein shared an email on his screen during class revealing that him and President Gregory S. Woodward were discussing "Spin-Doctoring" numbers in efforts to support their move to Division III sports.
+In April 2021 it was found that Goldstein shared an email on his screen during class revealing that he and President Gregory S. Woodward were discussing "Spin-Doctoring" numbers in efforts to support their move to Division III sports.